C4ptainCrunch/thesis/source/index.rst

   Awale is a sequential zero-sum game where the  players 0 and 1 are respectively called South and North and :math:`O=\{+1,-1,0\}`, respectively  meaning South wins, North wins or draw.
 Each node represents a state of the game and belongs either to :math:`V_{0}` or :math:`V_{1}`.
 In the first case, South is to play whereas, in the second one, North is to play.
 Each node has between 0 and 6 children corresponding to the possible states resulting from the move of the player 'owning' that node.

-  For instance, the root :math:`x^{0}` of the game tree (the initial state) belongs to :math:`V_{0}`, meaning South is to play in the initial state (see :numref:`Figure %s <fig:initial_board>`).
+  For instance, the root :math:`x^{0}` of the game tree (the initial state) belongs to :math:`V_{0}`, meaning South is to play in the initial state (see :numref:`fig:initial_board`).
 The root :math:`x^{0}` has six children corresponding to the six possible states resulting from  South's move.
 Each of these children belongs to :math:`V_{1}`, meaning North is to play in these six states.
 Each of these six states at depth 1  in turn has six children corresponding to the six possible states resulting from North's move.
 We thus have 36 states at depth 2 and they all belong to :math:`V_{0}`, and so on.

 A *perfect information* game is such that that every player who is to take an action knows the current state of the game, meaning that he knows all the actions in the game that led to the current point in the play.
 This is not the case if, for instance, the players have cards and hide them as in poker.